 $0.25 and 15 Minute Stovetop Grilled Corn

 This title must be a typo.
 Grilled corn in an apartment kitchen?
 Yep.
 Sweet, delicious corn that brings the smell of summer right into your own kitchen.
 And no, you don’t need a grill.
 All you need is a stove and you’re good to go!
-Next time you see corn on sale at the grocery store, text your friends, make some $4 Apartment Ribs, $0.90 and 40 Minute Cauliflower Faux-Potato Salad and some $0.25 and 15 Minute Grilled Corn!
+Next time you see corn on sale at the grocery store, text your friends, and have add indoor BBQ with $4 Apartment Ribs, $0.90 and 40 Minute Cauliflower Faux-Potato Salad and some $0.25 and 15 Minute Stovetop Grilled Corn!

 - Spatula for mixing/flipping